edufund-tech/maps/README.md

 ## **GeoJSON of Indonesia**

 ### **About**
-This repo contains geojson of Indonesia's cities and provinces.
+This repo contains geojson of Indonesia's cities and provinces, customed for EduFund.

 ### **Reference**